qmacro/qmacro.github.io/_posts/2021-01-26-columnar-layout-with-awk.markdown

 <script src="https://gist.github.com/qmacro/c84f5a17dc4740dc2defa6a913cd3c2c.js"></script>

-Remember that an Awk scripts are generally data driven, in that you describe patterns and then what to do when those patterns are matched.
-This is described nicely in the [Getting Started with `awk`](https://www.gnu.org/software/gawk/manual/html_node/Getting-Started.html#Getting-Started) section of the GNU Awk manual.
+Remember that an AWK scripts are generally data driven, in that you describe patterns and then what to do when those patterns are matched.
+This is described nicely in the [Getting Started with `awk`](https://www.gnu.org/software/gawk/manual/html_node/Getting-Started.html#Getting-Started) section of the GNU AWK manual.
 The approach is \<pattern\> \<action\>, where the actions are within a `{...}` block.
 In this script, there are two special (and common) patterns used: `BEGIN` and `END`, i.e. before and after all lines have been processed.
 The main block in the middle has no pattern, which means it's called for each and every line in the input.

 **The invocation**